FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 Using Formal Irrigation for a Raised Bed Garden

-Using a formal irrigation system is a foolproof way to ensure water gets consistently to all parts of your garden.
+Installing a formal irrigation system is a foolproof way to ensure water gets consistently to all parts of your garden.
 All lines are tied to your home's vacuum breaker to prevent water from going back into the drinking water supply, and a timer turns the water on and off at specific times throughout the week.

 In terms of ease once installed, this is the best way to water raised-bed gardens.
 This convenience, however, does come at a price.

 While it's possible to hook up a formal irrigation system yourself, I recommend hiring an irrigationist or landscaper to do this work for you.
-We work with certified irrigation specialists for all of our Rooted Garden installations because we'd rather be safe than sorry when it comes to digging trenches in clients' yards and connecting to their water systems.
+We work with certified irrigation specialists for all of our installations because we'd rather be safe than sorry when it comes to digging trenches in clients' yards and connecting to their water systems.

 Many formal irrigation systems use drip irrigation lines that, again, put the water right at soil level.
 You also have the option of doing a low spray head.